 Serious Incident Reporting Under Article 73

 When an AI system causes serious harm, the EU AI Act doesn’t just expect you to fix it.
 It requires you to report it.
 Article 73 establishes a mandatory incident reporting framework for providers and deployers of high-risk AI systems, with timescales tight enough that you can’t afford to figure out the process after the incident occurs.
+It sits inside the Act’s broader post-market monitoring regime — the reporting duty is the point at which your internal monitoring triggers outward notification.

 What counts as a serious incident